 Creating a Charlotte Region Zoning Atlas

 The UNC Charlotte Urban Institute, with generous funding from the Mercatus Center of George Mason University, is participating in a national research project designed to collect data about zoning laws from around the country.
-The Charlotte Region Zoning Atlas will collect information about zoning ordinances that have been adopted across the fourteen-county region served by the Charlotte Urban Institute.
+The Charlotte Region Zoning Atlas will collect information about zoning ordinances that have been adopted across the 14-county region served by the Charlotte Urban Institute.

 Zoning is one of the most important policies adopted by local governments.
 It is the dominant type of land use regulation in the U.S. (though not in other developed countries).
 It works by limiting the type and intensity of use landowners may make of their property.
 That is, just because you own your property, you cannot build whatever you want on it, even if you have the financing and customer base to support your plans.
 You also need legal permission from the local zoning authority.